sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 Well, as much as he could relax, with the reality he now faced. "heh. y'know, I said the same thing to him earlier."

-"That guy did WHAT?!" came a second girl's shouts from behind them.
+"They did WHAT?!" came a second girl's shouts from behind them.

 Sans turned again.